AlejoFernii/AlejoFernii/README.md

-- 👋 Hi, I’m Alejandro Fernandez
+- 👋 Alejandro Fernandez
-- 👀 I’m interested in Software Development, Music, Games, Movies, Travel.
+- 👀 Software Development, Music, Games, Movies, Travel.
 - 🌱 Always trying to learn new frameworks and workflows.
-- 🤖 Vibe Coding makes life easier.
 - 📫 How to reach me alejofernii@gmail.com

 Languages: